Myanmar executes ex-lawmaker, 3 other political prisoners

 There were swift condemnations.

 U.N.
-Secretary-General Antonio Guterres strongly condemned the executions, the first since 1988, which marks “a further deterioration of the already dire human rights environment in Myanmar,” U.N. deputy spokesman Farhan Haq said. stressing the U.N. chief’s opposition to the death penalty.
+Secretary-General Antonio Guterres strongly condemned the executions, which mark “a further deterioration of the already dire human rights environment in Myanmar,” U.N. deputy spokesman Farhan Haq said, stressing the U.N. chief’s opposition to the death penalty.

 “The secretary-general reiterates his call for the immediate release of all arbitrarily detained prisoners, including President Win Myint and State Counsellor Aung San Suu Kyi,” Haq said.